 - You should agree with your bank or cash in transit (CIT) provider how to return the current £1 coin and new £1 coin.

-- All your coin handling equipment should be able to accept the new £1 coin;
+- All coin handling equipment should be able to accept the new £1 coin;

-- You should not accept the round £1 coin from your customers and you should not distribute the round £1 coin;
+- The round £1 coin should not be accepted from your customers and you should not distribute the round £1 coin;

 - The round £1 coin can continue to be deposited into a customer’s account at most high street banks and the Post Office, however check with your bank for more details, including deposit limits.